soma-ezzadpanah/FinalProject-Database/README.md

 - HTML

 ## Creating the Project
-Opening the terminal application in Mac operating system, I created a folder Final_Project.
-In terminal created my database.
-I then created a python file app.py.
+Opening the terminal application in Mac operating system, I created a folder Final_Project, created my database, and created a folder in Final_project called templates.
+I then created a python file app.py located in folder Final_Project.
 In that I created my flask application in python programming language.
-Then I created a folder named template, which consisted of all the HTML files.
+In the folder templates, consisted all the HTML files.
 Starting the Flask Application
 - Open terminal
 - Navigating to the folder Final_Project.